dzanardo/blabla/README.md

 ## Deployment

-To deploy the changes to environments, you must use the Jenkins to do it.
+To deploy the changes to environments use Jenkins.

 :TODO LINK JENKINS:

 Documentation of deployment strategy CI

 :TODO DOCUMENTATION CI (CAN BE A DIAGRAM THAT EXPLAIN THE PROCESS):